 If you need more capacity to recycle, you can request additional recycling bags, containers and caddies.

-It can take up to six weeks for these to be delivered to you.
+We can deliver these to your door but there is a long waiting list and it can take up to six weeks for these to be delivered to you.

 Black refuse bins